resheku/my-awesome/README.md

 - [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
 - [antonycourtney/tad](https://github.com/antonycourtney/tad) - A desktop application for viewing and analyzing tabular data
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
+- [apihero-run/jsonhero-web](https://github.com/apihero-run/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀
 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals
 - [burtonator/polar-bookshelf](https://github.com/burtonator/polar-bookshelf) - Polar is a personal knowledge repository for PDF and web content supporting incremental reading and document annotation.
 - [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids